Mt Ruapehu

 Self drive

 A 45-minute drive from Ohakune via state highway 49, 4, 47 & 48 all on a fully sealed road.
-Drive to conditions.
+Drive to the conditions.
 Limited parking available

 Whakapapa Snow shuttle